-The majority of the global technical innovative developments is described in patent literature.
-By searching patent literature, you can gain surprising information, such as information about what other people have already invented.
+Patent literature describes the majority of the global technical innovative developments.
+When you search for patent literature about what others have invented before, you may be in for a surprise.
 You search patent databases or registers to answer the following questions:

 - Is there a patent granted for a similar idea or product?